Elektrobit/elos/ci/index.rst

 These dependencies get installed into `build/deps/` and if provided with an URL the sources can be found in `build/deps/src`.

+In addition the `install_deps.py` provides the following command line options to tune the install process:

+.. program-output:: ./ci/install_deps.py -h

 `ci/build.sh`
 -------------